dshah2008/dshah2008.github.io/pump_it_up.md

 \- Functional but needs repair\
 \
 **Objective** \
 The main objective is to learn how to tackle a Machine Learning Classification problem with a large number of categorical features.
 In addition, I'm looking to improve my modeling skills by using sklearn pipelines with custom transformers, as well as using Optuna for hyperparameter tuning.
-I have also implemented a novel technique for detecting class-based outliers.\
+I have also implemented a novel technique for detecting class-based outliers.
+Following is the link to the competition: [Click here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/submissions/)\
 \
 This project is based on a practice competition hosted by *DrivenData*, a crowdsourcing platform that helps tackle social issues with the help of the Data Science community.
 Part of this project was implemented in a team in the Machine Learning course I had taken at Queen's University.\
 \